ulab-team/ulabsite/content/research/_index.md

 sections:
   - block: markdown
     content:
-      title: Research Areas
+      title: Expertise
       subtitle: ''
       text: |
-        **The uLab** establishes research in essential urban data, new methodologies and causal evidence to extend scientific understandings of social, economic and health outcomes of large-scale interventions in cities.
-Our work aims to turn the heads of planners and policy-makers to focus on the health and wellbeing impacts of new transport infrastructures and neighbourhood and street changes, contributing to healthy, equitable and adaptive cities and communities in Asia.
+        **The uLab-Infrastructure** establishes research and practice in essential urban data, new methodologies and causal evidence to extend scientific understandings of social, economic and health outcomes of large-scale interventions in cities.
+Our work focuses on the sustainable development of new transport infrastructure, urban renewal, and urban experimentation, contributing to healthy, equitable and adaptive cities and communities.
     design:
       columns: '1'